Peter W. May: Biography

 the Flagstaff Corp, founded by Nelson Peltz, as an accountant and later became its chief financial officer.

 In the 1980s, May and Peltz partnered and founded the investment firm Triarc Companies, where May was the president and chief operating officer.
 In April 1983, Peltz and May bought a stake in vending-machine and wire company Triangle Industries Inc. with the idea of using it to make acquisitions, building it into a Fortune 100 industrial company.
 Triangle was sold to Pechiney in 1988.
 In 1989, May joined the board of directors at Mount Sinai Medical Center; in 2002, he was named chairman after being asked by former U.S. Secretary of the Treasury and then fellow board member Robert Rubin.
 He restored Mount Sinai to profitability in three years without utilizing its $180 million in unrestricted funds while increasing its endowment by $70 million to $500 million.

 Personal life

 In 1964, May married Leni Ann Finkelstein.
-They have a son, Jonathan Paul May (married to Juliana Kelly in 1990).
+They have a son and a daughter.
 Peter May and Leni Finkelstein live in Bridgewater, Connecticut.

-May is the Co-Chairman of the Board of the New York Philharmonic.
+May is the co-chairman of the Board of the New York Philharmonic.